YairSmadar/AutoBrain_task/README.md

 Please use the attached Makefile to compile the project.
 The executable file is called final_program and will be located in a folder called build.

+You also can find a valgtind tool output (verify that there is no memory leaks).

+I used gcc version 6.3.0